w3cj/w3cj/README.md

 I am a Software Developer, Educator, and Maker based in the Denver area.

+I make videos for [Syntax](https://www.youtube.com/@syntaxfm).

-I run the YouTube and Twitch channel Coding Garden.
+I also run the YouTube and Twitch channel Coding Garden.

 * ❤️ Subscribe on YouTube: https://www.youtube.com/CodingGarden
 * 💜 Follow on Twitch: https://twitch.tv/CodingGarden